 Miscellaneous

-5.7 If the Company De-energises the Connection Point at the request of the Customer, or as a result of the acts, omissions or breaches of the Customer, then the Customer shall pay to the Company on demand any costs incurred by the Company as a result of such De-energisation and any subsequent Re-energisation.
+5.7 If the Company De-energises the Connection Point at the request of the Customer, for safety reasons, or at the request of emergency services, then the Customer shall pay to the Company on demand an amount equal to the reasonable costs and expenses incurred by the Company as a result of such De-energisation and any subsequent Re-energisation.

 5.8 If the Company De-energises the Connection Point at the request of the Customer, the Company shall Re-energise the Connection Point as soon as reasonably practicable after being instructed to do so by the Customer or the Registrant.
 If the Company Deenergises the Connection Point at the request of the Registrant, the Company shall Reenergise the Connection Point as soon as reasonably practicable after being instructed to do so by the Registrant.